RishmithaRaheem/CacheJob/README.md

 # Cache Job
-The end result of trying to build a MVP for entrylevelsoftwarejobs.com in 100 minutes.

 A job board app that presents jobs from different websites like LinkedIn, Stackoverflow, Indeed, Github etc., with a simple filtering algorithm.
 Uses REACT for frontend,